PCOS

 - Obesity

-You’re more likely to get PCOS if you have a mother or sister with this condition, and you most often discover you have it during your 20s and 30s.
-However, PCOS can begin anytime after puberty.
+You’re more likely to develop PCOS if you have a mother or sister with the condition.
+PCOS is most commonly diagnosed in your 20s and 30s but can begin anytime after puberty.

 What health complications can arise from PCOS?